Comunidad Inti Wara Yassi

 Comunidad Inti Wara Yassi (CIWY) is a Bolivian non-governmental organization dedicated to environmental education and the care of sick, mistreated and abandoned wildlife.
 It is the country's largest destination for confiscated wildlife and currently cares for around 500 animals, most of them rescued from the illegal wildlife trade.

 The organization also carries out environmental activism and education about animal rights and conservation.
 The name comprises words from three indigenous languages meaning sun, star and moon in the Quechua, Aymara and Chiriguano Guaraní languages.

 CIWY is supported by international volunteers that stay for a minimum of two weeks.
-Volunteers help care for animals, clean and build cages and prepare food.

 History

 In 1986, Juan Carlos Antezana and Tania "Nena" Baltazar began working with impoverished youth in a small neighborhood in El Alto, La Paz.
 They worked to support the needs of miners' children who had relocated to the area, providing alternative education including carpentry workshops, tailoring, horticulture in greenhouses and other activities.

 As part of the education program, the children were taken on field trips to the Yungas region of La Paz.
 During one such trip, the children witnessed the effect of man's impact on the environment and the effect that slash-and-burn agriculture has on wildlife.
 This deeply affected the children, and they agreed to create an environmental movement with the aim of showing the public the negative effect of destroying the rainforest and other activities that cause damage to nature.
 Marches were held in La Paz, Oruro, Santa Cruz, Sucre and Cochabamba.
 These youth formed an integral part of CIWY's early attempts to raise awareness of environmental destruction.

 During another field trip, the children witnessed blatant abuse of wildlife: they found a spider monkey in the city of Rurrenabaque kept in a local bar.
 Antezana and Baltazar rescued, treated, and released the monkey.
 However, the monkey returned to Rurrenabaque and was again captured.
 Antezana and Baltazar realized a wildlife sanctuary would be necessary to protect these animals.
 CIWY was formally organized in 1992.
 The organization worked with and cared for rescued animals in a Japanese garden in La Paz until 1996, when the mayor of Villa Tunari granted conditional use of Parque Machía for the organization's rescue efforts.

+Friends of Inti Wara Yassi (FIWY) became a registered UK charity in 2008, with the famous primatologist Jane Goodall as its Patron.
+CIWY enjoyed the privilege of being visited by Dr. Goodall in 2009.
+She visited Parque Machía and Parque Ambue Ari to support CIWY’s work with animals and the environment.

 CIWY was devastated during the COVID-19 pandemic as international volunteers were unable to travel.

 In 2021, The Puma Years, a memoir by Laura Coleman was published about Coleman's time with CIWY at Parque Ambue Ari.
 It became a number-one bestseller on Amazon upon release.
 Proceeds from the book are being donated to CIWY.